jbock-java/jbock/README.md

 }
 ````

-After adding such a model class to your project,
+After adding such an annotated "model" class to your project,
 you have to **build once** to trigger the code generation.
 See also <a href="#gradle-config">*gradle*</a> or
 <a href="#maven-config">*maven*</a> config.